 Gerald G. Harris.
-Mr. Harris is Vice President and President -- GM Division of the Company.
-He was promoted to this position in 1995.
+Mr. Harris was elected Vice President and President -- GM Division of the Company in May 1995.
 Prior to serving in this position, he was President -- GM Division of the Company since November 1994.
 Mr. Harris previously served as Vice President and General Manager -- GM Operations since March 1994.
 Previously Mr. Harris served as Director -- Ford Business Unit from March 1992 to March 1994, Director of Sales from August 1990 to March 1992 and Sales Manager from January 1989 to August 1990.

 Terrence E. O'Rourke.
-Mr. O'Rourke is Vice President and President -- Chrysler Division of the Company.
+Mr. O'Rourke was elected Vice President and President -- Chrysler Division of the Company in May 1995.
 Prior to serving in this position, he was President -- Chrysler Division of the Company since November 1994.
 Previously, Mr. O'Rourke served as Director -- Strategic Planning since October 1994.
 Prior to joining Lear, Mr. O'Rourke was employed by Ford Motor Company as Supply Manager -- Climate Control Department from 1992 and Procurement Operations Manager from 1988.

 Randal T. Murphy.
-Mr. Murphy is Vice President and President -- BMW Division of the Company.
-He was promoted to this position in November 1994.
-Prior to serving in this position, he was Vice President and General Manager -- Chrysler/BMW Operations since March 1994.
+Mr. Murphy was elected Vice President and President -- BMW Division of the Company in May 1995, after having served as President -- BMW Division of the Company since November 1994.
+Prior to serving in these positions, he was Vice President and General Manager -- Chrysler/BMW Operations since March 1994.
 Previously he served as Director -- JIT Operations from 1993 and Vice President -- Product Engineering from 1980.

 Richard N. Hodgson.
-Mr. Hodgson is Vice President and President --Components Division of the Company.
-He was promoted to this position in November 1994.
-Prior to serving in this position, he was Vice President -- Components Operations since April 1993.
+Mr. Hodgson was elected Vice President and President --Components Division of the Company in May 1995, after having served as President -- Components Division of the Company since November 1994.
+Prior to serving in these positions, he was Vice President -- Components Operations since April 1993.
 Previously he served as Plant Manager for Lear's subsidiary, Lear Seating Canada Ltd., from 1982.